-Christmas Day, St Stephen's Day, New Year's Day, St Patrick's Day, Easter Monday, May Day Holiday, June 5th, August 7th and October 30th shall be recognised as public holidays in the Republic of Ireland, provided such days are generally recognised as holidays in the locality in which the work is being done.
+Christmas Day, St Stephen's Day, New Year's Day, St Brigid's Day, St Patrick's Day, Easter Monday, May Day Holiday, June 2nd, August 4th and October 27th shall be recognised as public holidays in the Republic of Ireland, provided such days are generally recognised as holidays in the locality in which the work is being done.
 Where in any locality, any such day is generally worked, and another day is, or other days are, recognised as a general holiday, then not less than one such other day shall be recognised as an alternative holiday.